§ 42-64-8. Directors, officers, and employees.

 (5) Members of the board shall be removable by the governor, pursuant to the provisions of § 36-1-7 and for cause only, and removal solely for partisan or personal reasons unrelated to capacity or fitness for the office shall be unlawful.

-(6) The five (5) current members of the board of directors who were duly appointed and who have unexpired terms shall continue as directors of the corporation until February 1, 2010, and thereafter until their successors are appointed and qualified.
-Upon passage of this act, the governor shall appoint seven (7) members to the board, with terms expiring as follows: three (3) members shall have terms expiring on February 1, 2011; three (3) members shall have terms expiring on February 1, 2012; and one member shall have a term expiring on February 1, 2013.
-In January 2010, the governor shall appoint five (5) members to the board with terms expiring as follows: two (2) members shall have terms expiring on February 1, 2013 and three (3) members shall have terms expiring on February 1, 2014.
+(6) The terms for the members of the board of directors were established by the appointment of twelve (12) directors in 2010 with the directors' initial terms expiring as follows: three (3) members shall have terms expiring on February 1, 2011; three (3) members shall have terms expiring on February 1, 2012; three (3) members shall have terms expiring on February 1, 2013; and three (3) members shall have terms expiring on February 1, 2014.
 Beginning in 2011 and annually thereafter, during the month of January, the governor shall appoint a member or members to succeed the member or members whose terms will then next expire to serve for a term of four (4) years commencing on the first day of February and then next following, and thereafter until the successors are appointed and qualified.
-Beginning in 2011 and annually thereafter the governor shall appoint owners or principals of small businesses doing business in this state which are independently owned and operated, and which employs one hundred (100) or fewer persons.
+Beginning in 2011 and annually thereafter the governor shall appoint owners or principals of small businesses doing business in this state that are independently owned and operated, and that employ one hundred (100) or fewer persons.
 The members of the board shall be eligible to succeed themselves, but only upon reappointment and with senate advice and consent.

 (7) In the event of a vacancy occurring in the office of a member by death, resignation or otherwise, that vacancy shall be filled in the same manner as an original appointment, but only for the remainder of the term of the former member.